TribeOneDefi/rwaone-contracts/publish/README.md

 ### Branching

-For `tribeone` repo, we are using the following branch mapping:
+For `rwaone` repo, we are using the following branch mapping:

 - `alpha` is `GOERLI`
 - `master` is `MAINNET`